HenryHXYao/CarND-P2/P2_writeup.md

 Then the inverse matrix of M, Minv is calculated using `numpy.linalg.inv`.
 Minv will be used in Step 6 to warp the detected lane boundaries back onto the original image.

 After M and Minv are calculated, I apply a perspective transform to all test binary images obtained from the previous step using `cv2.warpPerspective`.
-My perspective transform is working as expected because the straight lines in the second and third images are transformed into vertical lines in the bird-eye view.
+My perspective transform is working as expected because the straight lines in the second and third images are transformed into vertical lines in the bird-eye view and other curve lines are roughly parallel to each other after the transformation.

 ![alt text][image4]